DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 AppointmentForm.Overlay |  [AppointmentForm.OverlayProps](#appointmentformoverlayprops) | A component that renders the appointment form's overlay.
 AppointmentForm.Layout | [AppointmentForm.LayoutProps](#appointmentformlayoutprops) | A component that renders the appointment form's layout.
 AppointmentForm.CommandLayout | [AppointmentForm.CommandLayoutProps](#appointmentformcommandlayoutprops) | A component that renders a layout for command buttons.
-AppointmentForm.BasicLayout | [AppointmentForm.BasicLayoutProps](#appointmentformbasiclayoutprops) | A component that renders a layout for editors that edit basic appoinement data.
+AppointmentForm.BasicLayout | [AppointmentForm.BasicLayoutProps](#appointmentformbasiclayoutprops) | A component that renders a layout for editors that edit basic appointment data.
 AppointmentForm.RecurrenceLayout | [AppointmentForm.RecurrenceLayoutProps](#appointmentformrecurrencelayoutprops) | A component that renders a layout for editors that specify the appointment's recurrence.
 AppointmentForm.TextEditor | [AppointmentForm.TextEditorProps](#appointmentformtexteditorprops) | A component that renders a text editor.
 AppointmentForm.DateEditor | [AppointmentForm.DateEditorProps](#appointmentformdateeditorprops) | A component that renders a date-time editor.